iv461/icey/icey/doc/source/parameters.md

     use_sim_time: false
 ```

-ICEY will update the parameter struct automatically when any parameter changes.
+ICEY will update the parameter struct object (`params_`) automatically when any parameter changes.

 Whereas with other approaches you would have to manually repeat each parameter declaration, with ICEY it is just a single call to `declare_parameter_struct'.